LilianSchall/NumbersRepresentation/README.md

 * Commands:

 Pressing A will show/unshow the Axes,

-Pressing N will only show prime numbers/ show all numbers, Pressing down-arrow will make you unzoom,
+Pressing N will only show prime numbers/ show all numbers,

+Pressing down-arrow will make you unzoom,

-Pressing up-arrow wille make you zoom in the graph !
+Pressing up-arrow will make you zoom in the graph !

 ## Contacts